"'Porgy' and the Racial Politics of Music"

 of Negro music is not to be caught and understood merely by listening to the

-tunes and Mr. Gershwin’s much-publicized visits to |
+tunes and Mr. Gershwin’s much-publicized visits to Charleston for local color do not amount

 The real meaning of African-American culture